Description

 2. Duplicate the MI_IceCool or create a material instance from M_IceCool.

-3. Rename newly created material and move to the Ice materials folder in your project.
+3. Rename newly created material and move it to the Ice Materials folder in your project.

-4. Material is ready to use from now.
+4. Material is ready to use from now on.

 I’m not recommending you this method.
 It requires a lot of knowledge about the ice material and this documentation does not cover all details yet.